 - Buy food for you AND your host

-- Cook for your host and clean up afterwards
+- Cook for your host and clean up afterward

 - Treat them to a movie and entertainment